Buuchia/CCS_blog/posts/hw-w7.md

 renderer.context.willReadFrequently = true
 ```

-Besides, nothing was shown on the context so unlike in the lecture's ascii cam + c2js example, I added the ==display()== function and call it the the code.
+Besides, nothing was shown on the context so unlike in the lecture's ascii cam + c2js example, I added the `display()` function and call it the the code.